ggarra13/mrv2/README.md

   to any Windows installer.

-- Linux, in order to install the .rpm or .deb packages requires your user to have sudo permissions.
+- On Linux, in order to install the .rpm or .deb packages requires your user to have sudo permissions.

   On Debian (Ubuntu, etc) systems, you would install with:

 ```
-  dpkg -i mrv2-v0.7.0-amd64.tar.gz
+  sudo dpkg -i mrv2-v0.7.0-amd64.tar.gz
 ```

   On Red Hat (Rocky Linux, etc), you would install it with:

 ```
-  rpm -i mrv2-v0.7.0-amd64.tar.gz
+  sudo rpm -i mrv2-v0.7.0-amd64.tar.gz
 ```

   Once you install it, you can run mrv2 by just typing mrv2 in the shell, as